Zhong-Lab-UCSD/BENG183_2022Fall_Applied-Genomic-Technologies/Final_Paper/Group_22_DifferentialExpressionAnalysisUsingRNAseqAndChIPseq/writeup.md

 ### What we can learn

-In order to further extrapolate information from ChIP-Seq, we need to perform an Analysis Pipeline.
+In order to further extrapolate information from ChIPseq, we need to perform an Analysis Pipeline.
 There are three steps:

 1. **Obtain target regions and the control sample region**
 The target regions are usually in the form of a FASTQ file.
 We also want to assess the quality of the reads.
 Effective analysis requires enough coverage by the sequencing reads (Sequencing Depth), which depends on the size of the genome and the amount and size of the binding sites of the protein.

 2. **Align to Reference Genome**
 We align our reads to the reference genome to determine where they originated on the reference genome.
 During this process, we obtain a count of how many reads were mapped to a position or region of the genome.
 There are various different software tools that can be used to perform short-read alignment.
 Such tools include BWA (Burrows-Wheeler Aligner) and Bowtie.
-BWA is incredibly fast and efficient, while Bowtie also includes TopHat and CuffLinks for RNA-Seq processing.
+BWA is incredibly fast and efficient, while Bowtie also includes TopHat and CuffLinks for RNAseq processing.

 3. **Visualize and Analyze Binding Sites**
 In order to better interpret data, we visualize the data.
 A common tool to visualize ChIP Seq data is the UCSC Genome Browser and HOMER.
 Such technology plots the frequency of mapped reads as peaks alongside the location of genes and other genomic elements.
 The frequency of reads mapped to a certain region of the genome directly correlates to how frequently that region associates with the protein or transcription factor of interest.
 We can infer that a high peak within the visualization means that in that region of the genome, there is high binding activity.